 The collection agency rules in Canada generally prohibit collectors from calling you more than once per day.
 Multiple daily calls could constitute harassment and should be reported.

-While it's common for some collection firms to phone debtors daily, in some provinces, this is actually illegal.
-For example, Yukon Territory legislation states that collection agents cannot make calls so often that it could be considered harassment.
+While it's common for some collection firms to phone debtors daily, this is actually illegal.
+For example, collection agents cannot make calls so often that it could be considered harassment.
 Unfortunately, what constitutes harassment isn’t clearly defined.

 However, in Ontario, Alberta, and Nova Scotia there is a “three strikes” rule, limiting collection agents from emailing you, leaving a voicemail, or speaking with you more than three times within a seven-day period after having an initial conversation with you.